What is Refined Glycerine

 Refined Glycerine, also known as glycerol or glycerin, is a simple straight-chain sugar alcohol that has three hydroxyl groups, which results in water solubility and hygroscopicity of glycerin.
 This is a clear, colorless, odorless, high boiling, viscous liquid.
 It is naturally sweet and has low toxicity.
 It has a typical melting point and boiling point of 17.8°C and 290°C, respectively.
 Refined Glycerine density is 1.26 g/cm³.
 It comes from petrochemical feedstock.
-Due to its low toxicity and environmental friendliness, it is used in many applications such as food, medicine, cosmetics, and personal care items.
+It is utilized in a variety of products, including food, medicine, cosmetics, and personal care items, due to its low toxicity and environmental friendliness.
 It is also a versatile and valuable product from biodiesel production.
 Each year, about 950,000 tons are produced in the United States and Europe.

 Glycerine is obtained from the saponification or transesterification of triglycerides.
 Triglycerides are esters of glycerol with long-chain carboxylic acids, which are found in fats and oils.
 The by-products formed are salts of long-chain carboxylic acids.
 Crude glycerine also comes from the production of biodiesel through the transesterification process.
 Triglycerides react with alcohols, such as ethanol with small amounts of bases, as a catalyst to give esters of fatty acids and glycerol.